neurobionics/opensourceleg/docs/tutorials/impedance_mode.rst

 ..
 Warning::
     This code assumes that the `OpenSourceLeg` object is properly configured and calibrated, and that the joint is properly connected and functioning.

-.. rubric:: Here is the code for this tutorial
+.. rubric:: Here is the code for this tutorial:

 .. literalinclude:: ../../tutorials/impedance_mode.py
     :language: python